Create a Virtual Machine Running Linux

 Your application may need to store data.
 To set this up, you attach a data disk to the virtual machine that you previously created.
 The easiest way to do this is to attach an empty data disk to the machine.

 On Linux, the Resource Disk is typically managed by the Azure Linux Agent and automatically mounted to /mnt/resource (or /mnt on Ubuntu images).
-Note that the resource disk is a temporary disk, and might be emptied when the VM is deprovisioned.
 On the other hand, on Linux the data disk might be named by the kernel as

 /dev/sdc, and users will need to partition, format and mount that resource.
 Please see the Azure Linux Agent User Guide for more information.